Supporting Children and Teens

 How does it feel?

 The person being bullied can feel a whole range of emotions, from feeling upset or shut out, to feeling suicidal and self harming.
 Often, the person feels alone, helpless, powerless and afraid that if they tell anyone, the bullying will get worse.
 This can affect their health, their confidence, their self esteem and their work.
 Some people even feel ashamed and think they have brought it on themselves.

 There is no excuse for bullying – bullying is abuse, whether it is violent or not.

 Remember: No one has the right to bully you.

 How we can help too

-People of all ages come to the Change Project every year for help with problems like this.
-We help all sorts of people in all sorts of situations, and we can help you.
+Do you think you might be being bullied?
+Talk to one of our counsellors and let us help you.
 If you think you are the Bully, and you want to change, we can help you too: Behaviour Change.

 Adults are sometimes dismissive of the relationship problems experienced by younger people.

 They say things like,‘Someone else will come along’, or, ‘you’re only young, you’ll meet someone else’.

 But young people experience the same range and intensity of difficulties with relationships as older people, including sexting, controlling behaviour, two-timing, or breaking up with someone they love.
 All these problems and others, are important.
 How you deal with them can make the difference between feeling worthless and unloved, and feeling confident and self-assured.

 Your relationship problems might be with family members or friends – not just a partner – but they can cause just as much stress.
 The Change Project’s youth counselling service can help.
 We don’t judge anyone, and what you say is confidential.

 Youth Services: Changing Abusive Behaviour

 Change offers confidential support for young people ages 11-18 (up to 25 for young people with additional needs) who want to change their behaviour, and develop improved awareness of healthy communication in relationships.
 We help young people to look at their abusive behaviour and find safe, non-abusive alternatives.

 How do you behave with your family, your girlfriend or boyfriend?